Key takeaways

 Investor Immigrant Program.
 The federal investor program was terminated in 2014.
 Some provincial investor streams have continued under varying names, but the federal stream itself is closed.

 For the day-to-day Canadian business address question — registered office, CRA registration, bank account opening — see Set Up a Canadian Business Address Before You Arrive and Foreign Company Canada Address: The 4 Address Types You Need.
 Those two guides cover the address mechanics independently of any visa application.
+For international students already in Canada who want to start a business while studying — different rules, same address question — see Can You Run a Business on a Canadian Study Permit?.

 What IRCC and PNP officers actually verify